calharding/polycom-provisioning/README.md

 # polyprov.sh

-A script to automatically re-provision polycom phones when server details change (manual failover)
+A script to automatically re-provision polycom phones when server details change (manual failover).

 The DHCP server should be enabled with option 66 to point the Polycoms to a TFTP server to fetch their boot files.